 There are many ways to enjoy Mount Rushmore, from taking a few pictures to hiking the trails.
 You could spend all day at the monument just reading through the informational materials in the visitor’s center or just take a quick photograph and move on.
 Realistically, the memorial can be covered in 2-3 hours’ time.

-Mount Rushmore is open 365 days per year.
-The monument opens daily 5:00 AM–11:00 PM in the summer months.
+- Hours of Operation: Mount Rushmore National Memorial is open every day of the year, but the hours of operation may vary depending on the season: The monument opens daily 5:00 AM–11:00 PM in the summer months.
 October 1 through early March hours are 5:00 AM–9:00 PM.
 The Lincoln Borglum Visitor’s Center opens at 8:00 am daily, closing at 5:00 pm.
 Visitors can explore interpretive nature trails, a visitor’s center, the Sculptor’s Studio, Carver’s Café, Gift Shop and take Ranger-led tours of this iconic landmark.

 How were these 4 Presidents Chosen?